andersganander/record_store/README.md

 - CSS

 ### Frameworks - Libraries - Programs Used
-- [Am I Responsive](http://ami.responsivedesign.is/) - Used to verify responsiveness of website on different devices.
-- [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
+#### Development and design
-- [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
+- [Balsamiq](https://balsamiq.com/) - Used to create wireframes for desktop and mobile.
-- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and testing.
-- [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
 - [GitHub](https://github.com/) - Used for version control and hosting.

+#### Testing
+- [Am I Responsive](http://ami.responsivedesign.is/) - Used to verify responsiveness.
+- [Lighthouse](https://developer.chrome.com/docs/devtools/) - Used for overall accessibility testing from dev tools.
-- [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
+- [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness.
-- [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
+- [W3C](https://www.w3.org/) - Used for validation of HTML and CSS.
--

 ## Deployment

 The project was deployed using GitHub pages.
 The steps to deploy using GitHub pages are:

 1. Go to the repository on GitHub.com
-2. Select 'Settings' near the top of the page.
+2. Select 'Settings' near the top right corner of the page.
 3. Select 'Pages' from the menu bar on the left of the page.
+4. Click the drop down below 'Source' and select 'Deploy from a Branch'.
-4. Under 'Source' select the 'Branch' dropdown menu and select the main branch.
+5. Click the drop down under 'Branch' and select 'main'.
-5. Once selected, click the 'Save'.
+5. Click 'Save'.

-6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.
+At the top of the page there's a section describing the status of your site and when it was last deployed.
+To remove the project from auto-deploy:
+Repeat step 1-2 in the above list
+3. Click the drop down under 'Branch' and select 'None'.
+4. Click 'Save'.

-The live link can be found here - []()
+The live link can be found here - [REAL Records](https://andersganander.github.io/record_store/)

 ## Credits

 ### Content
-All content was produced by the author.
+All texts was written by the site owner.

 ### Media
+#### Photos
+- Photo on EVENTS page from (https://www.pexels.com/@cottonbro/)
+- Photo on HOME page and CONTACT page by Adrian Korte on Unsplash
+- Photo on RECORDS page by Mick Haupt on Unsplash
+- Photo in header on all pages by Samuel Regan-Asante on Unsplash

+#### Fonts and icons
+- Dymo Font Ivers (used om the CONTACT page) from (https://www.fonts4free.net/dymo-font-invers-font.html )
+- [Font Awesome](https://fontawesome.com/) used for icons in footer and event cards
+- [Freefavicon](https://www.freefavicon.com/) used for creating favicon.

 ### Resources Used
+- Love Running walkthrough, especially how to use font awesome in footer.
+- [Mmdn](https://developer.mozilla.org/en-US/docs/Web/CSS) for tutorials, tips and tricks
+- [w3Schools] (https://www.w3schools.com/) for tutorials, tips and tricks.
+- Code snippet to calculate width from (https://www.w3schools.com/cssref/func_calc.php)
+- Inspiration on how to use box-shadow: https://www.freecodecamp.org/news/html-div-what-is-a-div-tag-and-how-to-style-it-with-css/

 ## Acknowledgments
+- I received support and helpful advices from my mentor, Antonio.
+- The slack community, where everyone is really helpful and supportive.